 Rabbi Tom Samuels

-I remember Shabbat afternoons learning the weekly Torah portion with my Zaida.
+I remember Shabbat afternoons learning the weekly Torah portion with my grandfather, my zaida.
 We both loved these sessions: pure joy, connection, safety.
-My Zaida held my hand as I delved into the text, and I held his hand as he delved into his memories.
-And so, I learn and teach Torah, lead Shabbat and Holiday services, hold people’s hands during those times of fear and despair.
-These moments make me feel a certain way, transforming my heart and my mind.
-It is spiritual.
-It is religious.
-They are one and the same.
+He held my hand as I delved into the text, and I held his as he delved into his memories.